 If you owe a substantial debt to the IRS and you don’t think you can pay it in full, it may be time to consider applying for tax relief.
 However, tax relief is not appropriate for everyone.
 Although tax relief may help you eliminate some of the debt you owe or improve your credit score, it may come with strings attached as well.

-If you are not sure whether you should apply for a tax relief program in your situation, it may be in your best interest to talk to a tax professional.
+If you are unsure whether you should apply for a tax relief program in your situation, it may be in your best interest to talk to a tax professional.
 Someone who has experience with back taxes and tax relief will be able to examine your circumstances and help you decide on the best course of action.
 Tax professionals can also help you choose the best tax relief option if you choose to apply.

 Some of the benefits of working with a tax professional to apply for programs under the IRS Fresh Start Initiative include:

-- Knowledge and expertise: The laws and requirements surrounding tax relief under the IRS Fresh Start Initiative can be complicated and difficult to understand.
+- Knowledge and expertise: The laws and requirements surrounding tax relief under the IRS Fresh Start Initiative can be complex and difficult to understand.
 However, tax professionals have the experience and training necessary to make sure you have all of the information you need to make the right decisions every step of the way.

 - Guidance throughout the process: Depending on the type of tax relief you need, the process of applying and repaying your debt may be lengthy.
 A tax professional will provide guidance and support throughout this process so you can see it through to the end successfully.